SidharthX-OPS/operation-spectre-network-threat-detection/README.md

 ## Tools Used

-Suricata 7.x · Zeek 6.x · Splunk Enterprise · tcpreplay · tcpdump · Wireshark · Ubuntu 22.04
+Suricata 7.x · Zeek 6.x · Splunk Enterprise · tcpreplay · tcpdump · Ubuntu 22.04

 ---
 All analysis was performed on controlled, locally generated traffic to focus on behavioral detection techniques rather than relying on known malware samples.